-How do you install a new site server and task server in your Symantec Management Platform 7 / Notification Server 7?
+How do you install a new site server and task server in your Symantec Management Platform?

 The official name for any Altiris middleware component is “site service”.
 Any computer that hosts a site service is known as a site server.
 A site server can have one or more site services installed on it.
 For example, if you install the package server site service (the "task service") onto a computer, that computer becomes a site server.
 The Notification Server handles the deployment, configuration, and ongoing maintenance of site services.
 Site services provide services to Altiris Agents, such as sending packages and tasks.

 The Notification Server (NS) by default (after a new installation) is a Task Server.
 In small Altiris environments having the Notification Server as the task server will work great.
-Larger environments where the NS has thousands of agents connected from multiple physical locations, the NS will become overloaded.
+In larger environments where the NS has thousands of agents connected from multiple physical locations, the NS will become overloaded.

 Setting —> Notification Server —> Site Server Setting